-Kate and Keith reached out to me late last spring for their upcoming wedding in the Finger Lakes region.
+Kate and John reached out to me late last spring for their upcoming wedding in the Finger Lakes region.
 They were planning their wedding at Toro Run winery overlooking Cayuga Lake.
 They would be serving paella, dining under a tent and of course were hoping to enjoy delicious and beautiful cupcakes.

 The wedding was small – just a few dozen people, but Kate wanted to have a nice variety of cupcakes for people to enjoy more than one.

 We began an email exchange to decide on flavors and design.

 Kate was describing the type of stand she wanted to me.
 I wasn’t quite following but knowing the venue for the wedding and the concept of the cupcakes, I thought I had the perfect stand in mind.
 Years ago, I had a similar request for a wedding.
 “A rustic stand made from wood.”
 This person sent a link to a Pinterest page that had lovely pictures but no details for where the stand came from.
 I searched through places but couldn’t find anything that I would want to own.
 My client didn’t want to own a stand that cost over $100 but they did want to rent one.

 Luckily my father-in-law is a wood worker.
 I explained what I was looking for and he said he was game to try to make one!
 We talked about size – it should hold 50 or 60 cupcakes comfortably and also be able to hold a 6″ cake in case the couple wanted to have a cake as part of their display.
 It should have a rustic look.
 That pretty much summed it up.
 He created a perfect stand for that first wedding that has been used many times since then.

 These are the pictures that Kate sent me as stand inspiration after we talked about it.
 A picture was worth 1000 words and I suddenly realized that I already had the perfect display!
 The one my father-in-law had made would work beautifully!